kmfk/qpush-bundle/README.md

 ####Full Configuration:

-A full configuration might look like the follow:
+A full configuration might look like the following:

 ######Example